 - Hotel del Coronado – a giant wooden building – luxury beachfront hotel.
 Constructed in 1888, when it was the largest resort hotel in the world.

 - La Purisima – the best preserved Spanish mission in California, with nine buildings.
 Established in 1787, after an earthquake rebuilt in its current site in 1812.

 - Mission San Diego de Alcalá – first Franciscan mission in California, founded in 1769.
 Established by Spaniards and long inhabited by Kumeyaay Indians.

 - Presidio of Santa Barbara – this historical fortress includes El Cuartel – one of the oldest buildings in California, constructed by Spanish in 1782.

 Architecture of the 20th and 21st centuries

 - Eames House – early example of modern architecture.
 This private house was constructed in 1949, designed by its owners Charles and Ray Eames.

 - Golden Gate Bridge – iconic bridge, one of the most popular bridges in the world.
 This 2,737 m long suspension bridge was constructed in 1933 – 1937.
 Pylons are 227 m high, the span under the bridge is 67 m.

-- Hearst Castle – one of most luxurious buildings in United States, constructed for the newspaper magnate William Randolph Hearst in 1919 – 1947.
-Contains huge collection of art and antiques.
+- Hearst Castle – one of the most luxurious buildings in the United States, constructed for the newspaper magnate William Randolph Hearst in 1919 – 1947.
+Contains a huge collection of art and antiques.
 Among the many impressive parts of this complex well known is Neptune Pool with Roman temple, brought from Europe.

 - Hollyhock House (Aline Barnsdall Complex) – private villa in Art Deco (Mayan Revival) style, designed by Frank Lloyd Wright and built in 1919 – 1921.
 Also the furniture is designed by Wright.